-(f) "Code" means the U.S. Internal Revenue Code of 1986, as amended.
-Reference to a specific section of the Code or U.S. Treasury Regulation thereunder will include such section or regulation, any valid regulation or other official applicable guidance promulgated under such section, and any comparable provision of any future legislation or regulation amending, supplementing or superseding such section or regulation.

-(g) "Committee" means a committee of the Board appointed in accordance with Section

-(h) "Common Stock" means the common stock of the Company.
+- (f) "Code" means the U.S. Internal Revenue Code of 1986, as amended.
+Reference to a specific section of the Code or U.S. Treasury Regulation thereunder will include such section or regulation, any valid regulation or other official applicable guidance promulgated under such section, and any comparable provision of any future legislation or regulation amending, supplementing or superseding such section or regulation. - (g) "Committee" means a committee of the Board appointed in accordance with Section 14 hereof. - (h) "Common Stock" means the common stock of the Company. - (i) "Company" means Aehr Test Systems, a California corporation, or any successor thereto.